qudlaty/BloodAndBullets/docs/ARCHITECTURE.md

 - First, totally and truly decouple simulation logic and display logic
    - Simulation logic could be written in pure TypeScript, framework agnostic
 - Make every component reusable and unaware of any other components
-- Introduce some new concepts allowing to move the project in a playable direction with all necessary mechancis in place.
+- Introduce some new concepts allowing to move the project in a playable direction with all necessary mechanics in place.

 ## New Concepts